 - children will also grieve for their baby sister or brother.
 Children who loved their brother or sister may also have been jealous of the new baby and sometimes take on a burden of guilt by inventing ways of how they caused the death

 Where possible, time spent with the baby immediately after death may be very helpful for parents.
 In most settings, this is now recognised and supported and can allow time to create memories such as taking a lock of hair, a photograph or a handprint.

 Other things that have been found helpful include:

 - writing down memories of your child as a permanent record

 - creating a box of mementos, helping siblings to create their own if they wish, so they can remember the baby in their own way

 - creating a ritual for special occasions for example, lighting a candle on birthdays and anniversaries

 Parents often feel a strong desire to talk about their baby.
 Support by other family and friends will be important.
 Many want to be with others who have suffered and survived a similar loss and may seek help from a support group after their baby’s death.

-Mothers may be the focus of concern after the death of a baby, but it is important to remember that both parents grieve, but the way they act and feel is not usually the same.
+Mothers may be the focus of concern after the death of a baby, but it is important to remember that fathers grieve too, but the way they act and feel is not usually the same.
 Many bereaved parents say their relationship changes after their baby dies.
 Parents may experience difficulty in resuming a normal sexual relationship after the death of a child.
 Some find their relationship strengthens as a result of the tragedy, but others drift apart.
 Couples who say their relationship strengthened are usually couples who freely talk to each other about how they are feeling.